 The simple employment multiplier of a product category is the ratio between the total effect on employment of a change in final demand for domestic output of this product category and the exogenous shock, i.e. the change in final demand.
-It is expressed as the number of total jobs per million of euros of final demand.
+It is expressed in thousands of hours worked per million euros of final demand.